raspberrypilearning/micromine-bitcraft/README.md

 ![](cover_learn.png)

-Using Python you can use your micro:bit to help(or sabotage!)
+You can use your micro:bit with some Python code to help (or sabotage!)
 Steve in Minecraft.
-You are going to connect your micro:bit’s pins to the Raspberry Pi gpio pins using some cables and crocodile clips; programs on the micro@bit and Raspberry Pi will make Steve shake in Minecraft when the micro:bit is shaken and blocks disappear and button A is pressed.
+You are going to connect your micro:bit’s pins to the Raspberry Pi GPIO pins using some cables and crocodile clips; programs on the micro:bit and Raspberry Pi will make Steve shake in Minecraft when the micro:bit is shaken, and will make blocks disappear when button A is pressed.

 ## Licence